gitgizmo/OscarVotingPoolApplication/README.md

 # OscarVotingPoolApplication
-An application to allow friends and co-workers vote on oscar awards pool
+An application to allow friends and co-workers vote in an oscar awards pool